Cvikli/AISH.jl/README.md

 WARNING: the project in in experimental state!
 APIs can change if we see better patterns as we are researching for the simplest LLM SH system yet.

 ## DEMO
 https://github.com/user-attachments/assets/21b7504a-b06a-4579-ae27-6343079c7081

+Of course it can do a lot more then this!
+Basically it wrote most of his own codebase

 ## Features